swimmingly/swimmingly.github.io/_pages/other/overview.md

 We lost most of our living power millennia ago when a global catastrophe caused mass-scale trauma.
 Mechanical power became stronger.
 Assembling into large hierarchical societies was the only way to survive.

 The natural means of healing from trauma is now known: deep, concentrated, extended rest in total darkness.
-Health, vitality, and power return, magnified to _superheroic_ levels.
-Palpable presence and irresistible influence return.
-Exceeding intelligence and joy in living return, intensifying one's influence.
+Health and vitality return, and with them, power, genius, and joy, at _superheroic_ levels known only in legend.
+Palpable presence and irresistible influence result.

 The world system, based on weak, mechanical power, cannot suppress people like this.
 A handful is enough to turn the tide of the world, freeing billions to take care of themselves again.